Gurpreet-Singh-offensive-Security/Offensive-Security-Labs/README.md

 ---

-Full documentation of every PortSwigger Web Security Academy lab I've completed.
+*Full documentation of every PortSwigger Web Security Academy lab I've completed.*

-Each writeup covers attack vector identification, payload development, exploitation walkthrough, and remediation.
+Each writeup covers **attack vector identification, payload development, exploitation walkthrough, and remediation**.
 Written the way a pentest report gets written — not a tutorial, not a walkthrough, not rephrased hints.

-278 labs total.
-Working through them in order of complexity.
-Burp Suite Pro · Turbo Intruder · Python · Kali Linux.
-Targeting eWPTX and BSCP.
+**278 labs total.** Working through them in order of complexity.
+**Burp Suite Pro · Turbo Intruder · Python · Kali Linux** Targeting **eWPTX** and **BSCP**.

 > © 2026 Gurpreet Singh — [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 Feel free to reference for learning; don't submit as your own work.